arlopurcell/inknatius/README.md

 # Controls

 Gamepad recommended
-Left Joystick to move
+* Left Joystick to move
-A/B/X/Y for your first 4 arm weapons (X for the starting sword) right start button to pause left menu button for inventory menu (while in this menu, use bumpers to get back and forth to forge menu) right bumper to enter level end portal
+* A/B/X/Y for your first 4 arm weapons (X for the starting sword)
+* right start button to pause
+* left menu button for inventory menu (while in this menu, use bumpers to get back and forth to forge menu)
+* right bumper to enter level end portal

 Keyboard also works
-WASD to move
+* WASD to move
-YUIO for arm weapons
+* YUIO for arm weapons
+* Esc/Tab to pause
+* Enter for level end portal